 Figure 6 – MLB Generic Feature Objects and Defining Attributes

-State Specific Feature Objects and Attributes
+Optional Feature Objects and Attributes

-In addition to the Marine Limit and Boundaries feature types based on UNCLOS an additional set of State Specific Feature Objects are defined.
-These objects allow states to define aspects of the marine space that are not part of UNCLOS, such as inland waters.
-These Limit and Zone types behave in the same way as any of the other MLB objects.
-The difference is that they are completely optional and may be used at a state’s discretion.
-This is shown in Figure 7.
+In addition to the Maritime Limit and Boundaries feature types based on UNCLOS users may establish additional Feature Objects and associated attributes.
+These features behave in the same way as any of the other MLB objects.
+The difference is that they are completely optional. ****** Note to editor: Remove all State Specific Objects in section 3.6 and in the associated tables.
+Search the document for the mention of "State Specific" ******